Kohneh Dan

-Kohneh Dan (كهنه دان, also Romanized as Kohneh Dān; also known as Kohneh Dūn) is a village in Harazpey-ye Jonubi Rural District, in the Central District of Amol County, Mazandaran Province, Iran.
-At the 2006 census, its population was 560, in 150 families.
+Kohneh Dan (كهنه دان) (Note: Also romanized as Kohneh Dān; also known as Kohneh Dūn) is a village in Harazpey-ye Jonubi Rural District of the Central District in Amol County, Mazandaran province, Iran.

+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 560 in 150 households.
+The following census in 2011 counted 446 people in 130 households.
+The 2016 census measured the population of the village as 602 people in 201 households.